New & Used Hyundai Genesis Coupe: In Depth

 GET A FREE PRICE QUOTE

-The Hyundai Genesis Coupe relies on a 2+2 layout.
-It’s Hyundai’s only true sports car that’s economical yet still able to provide great driving dynamics.
-The rising success of the Genesis Coupe points to Hyundai’s effort to gain some credibility for cars with great driving dynamics.
+The Hyundai Genesis Coupe relies on a 2+2 formula.
+It’s Hyundai’s only true sports car that’s economical, yet still able to deliver great driving feel.
+The rising success of the Genesis Coupe is a testament to Hyundai’s effort to gain some credibility for cars with great driving dynamics.

 Unrelated to the Genesis sedan in anything but name, the Genesis Coupe competes with a wide range of sporty coupes, from the Subaru BRZ and Scion FR-S to the Ford Mustang and Chevy Camaro.
 The Genesis Coupe's modest starting price also puts it up against the likes of the Nissan Altima Coupe and Honda Civic Si Coupe.

 First introduced as 2010 model, the Genesis Coupe got a hefty dose of improvements for 2013, including new front styling, new engines, and interior updates.
 When the 2010 model launched early in 2009, it offered a choice between a 210-horsepower, 2.0-liter turbocharged four-cylinder engine or a 306-hp, 3.8-liter V-6.
 A six-speed manual gearbox was standard, while five- and six-speed automatics were available.